Available entirely online!

 A CJ student

-Best Bachelors US News and World Report Award Ranked as One of the Best Online Bachelor's Programs in the Nation by U.S. News & World Report
+Best Bachelors US News and World Report Award Best Online Bachelor's in Greater Boston

 Best Online Bachelor's Program for Veterans in the Nation by U.S. News & World Report Ranked One of the Best Online Bachelor's Programs for Veterans in the Nation by U.S. News & World Report